MaryamAsgarinezhad/obsidian/NLP/Deep Learning Architectures.md

 ==Now, the neural network will take more care of  learning this order more, and it works well.==

-The thing is, you have to add the same
+The thing is, you have to add the same arrows to each sentence.

 -----------------------------------------------